 The QMS is a structured and documented approach that outlines <CompanyName>'s expectations of GxP requirements and other relevant standards/recommendations to ensure the quality of GxP processes, products and services.
 It provides a systematic, risk-based approach to achieving the desired level of quality consistently and effectively.

-<CompanyName> has a single QMS for all aspects of our GxP business that covers GxP processes across the entire product lifecycle, from the early stages of product creation and development, through manufacturing and market delivery, product launch or recall, simplifying manufacturing and speed up delivering drug to the patients.
+<CompanyName> has a single QMS for all aspects of our GxP business that covers GxP processes across the entire product lifecycle, from the early stages of product creation and development, through manufacturing and market delivery, product launch or Recall, simplifying manufacturing and speed up delivering drug to the patients.

 A QMS promotes innovation and continuous improvement and strengthens the link between development and production throughout the product life cycle.